impradeepx/sqra/README.md

 3: Move/pest that folder to C:\xampp\htdocs

-4: Rname the folder to ocean
+4: Rname the folder to sqra

 5: Open chrom and enter http://localhost/phpmyadmin/